Are you looking for a camp for your child or teen – but aren’t sure where to start?

 More information: (315) 445-0049. camprothschild.org.

-Central Rock Gym, Summer Vacation Program – Children can learn basic rock climbing skills through bouldering, top rope climbing, games, obstacle courses and more.
+Central Rock Gym, Summer Vacation Program – Children will learn basic rock climbing skills through bouldering, top rope climbing, games, obstacle courses and more.
 All levels are welcome.

 Where: 600 N. Franklin St., Syracuse.